Sukumaran

-Edappal Ponnamkuzhi Veettil Parameswaran Sukumaran Nair (10 June 1948 – 16 June 1997), known mononymously as Sukumaran, was an Indian actor and producer of Malayalam films.
+E. P. P. Sukumaran Nair (10 June 1948 – 16 June 1997), known mononymously as Sukumaran, was an Indian actor and producer of Malayalam films.
 Sukumaran became a popular film star in Malayalam cinema during the 1970s.
 He was considered one of the superstar trios of Malayalam cinema during the late 1970s and early 1980s along with Soman and Jayan.

-Later, he became known for his character roles and antagonistic roles during the 1980s and 1990s, notably the villain in CID Unnikrishnan B.A., B.Ed.(1994) and Onnaam Muhurtham(1991), playing character roles in films like Souhrudam(1990).
+Later, he became known for his character roles and antagonistic roles during the 1980s and 1990s, notably the villain in CID Unnikrishnan B.A., B.Ed.
+(1994) and Onnaam Muhurtham (1991), playing character roles in films like Souhrudam (1990).
 In 1978, he won the Kerala State Film Award for Best Actor for his performance in M. T. Vasudevan Nair's Bandhanam.
 As a producer, he produced such films as Irakal and Padayani.

 On 16 June 1997, Sukumaran suffered a massive heart attack and died.
 He was 49 at the time of his death.

 Early life

-Sukumaran was born at Edappal, Ponnani taluk, Malabar District, Madras Presidency, British India (Present-day Malappuram District, Kerala, India) in the year 1948 as the eldest son of Parameshwaran Nair and Subhadra P Nair.
+Sukumaran was born at Edappal, Ponnani taluk, Malabar District, Madras Presidency, British India (present-day Malappuram District, Kerala) in the year 1948 as the eldest son of Parameshwaran Nair and Subhadra P. Nair.
 He had two younger brothers and a sister.
-Dr Sethumadhavan, Dr Sivadasan and Smt Sathee Devi.
+(Dr. Sethumadhavan, Dr. Sivadasan, and Sathee Devi).

-Sukumaran was educated at St. Thomas Higher Secondary School, Pala, and at Church Mission Society Higher Secondary School, Thrissur.
-After completing his master's degree in English literature from University College, Trivandrum with gold medal, he began a job as a college lecturer for three years at Government College, Kasaragod and Scott Christian College, Nagercoil.
+Sukumaran was educated at St. Thomas Higher Secondary School, Pala and at Church Mission Society Higher Secondary School, Thrissur.
+After completing his master's degree in English literature from University College, Thiruvananthapuram, with a gold medal, he began a job as a college lecturer for three years at Government College, Kasaragod, and at Scott Christian College, Nagercoil.